Millennial Pink Prosecco Cheese Exists — & Now Nothing Is Sacred

 Advertisement

-The 2016 Panetone color of the year (a.k.a.
+The 2016 Panetone colour of the year (a.k.a.
 Rose Quartz) isn't going anywhere — it's stormed every scene from makeup trends, interior design palettes, fashion, and now our charcuteries spreads — so maybe it's time we get on board the cheese board, that is.
-A 200g wedge is usually available for ordering online (around a $5.91 total with overseas shipping fees not included), but unfortunately TGBCC's unique Wensleydale is now out of stock.
+A 200g wedge is usually available for ordering online, but unfortunately TGBCC's unique Wensleydale is now out of stock.
 So until then, we'll just be here refreshing the page until we can get our hands on a pretty pink slice.

 Related Video: